-Upon request of a properly qualified individual, access to a student's education record shall be granted within a reasonable period of time, not to exceed 45 days.
+Upon request of a properly qualified individual, access to a student's education record shall be granted within a reasonable period of time, but not more than 45 days after it has received the request.
 A district shall respond to reasonable requests for explanations and interpretations of the records.
 34 C.F.R.
 99.10

 A district shall not destroy any education records if there is an outstanding request to inspect and review the records.
 34 C.F.R.
 99.10(e)